Refinance Your NetCredit Personal Loan

 Your repayment schedule is based on your pay dates.
 If your job or pay frequency has changed since you first applied for a loan, the new loan will be based on those pay dates as long as they are already in our system.
 If you have not previously reported a change of pay frequency, please fax/email us a copy of your most recent pay stub that reflects this change prior to applying for a refinance.
 You can also choose to send us a copy of your bank statement showing your two most recent direct deposits on the new dates.
 Please allow two business days from the date of receipt for the change to take effect.

-Checking your eligibility to "Borrow More Money" or "Lower My Payment" will not affect your credit score.
+Checking your eligibility to "Borrow More Money" will not affect your credit score.

 However, if you proceed to borrow more money and sign the contract, there will be a hard inquiry on your credit report.
 This may have an impact on your credit score for a period of time.
 Additionally, if your loan is successfully refinanced, your old loan will be closed and reported to the credit bureaus as refinanced, and the new loan will be reported as another trade line along with the entire payment history.

-There are 15 states in which customers are eligible to refinance their NetCredit loan: Alabama, California, Delaware, Georgia, Idaho, Illinois, Louisiana, Missouri, New Mexico, North Dakota, South Carolina, South Dakota, Utah, Virginia and Wisconsin.
+There are 13 states in which customers are eligible to refinance their NetCredit loan: Alabama, California, Delaware, Georgia, Idaho, Illinois, Louisiana, Missouri, New Mexico, North Dakota, South Dakota, Utah and Wisconsin.
 Other states may be offered refinance features in the future.

 Eligibility requirements may vary by state.